ipratt-code/scifair_2020-2021/README.md

 Runs a (rough) simulation of disease spread.<br>
 NOTE: this is licensed under the MIT public license, so do with it what you want!<br>
 Credit for the basis of this code goes to this repo: https://github.com/henrifroese/infectious_disease_modelling<br>
-The original license for that project is located in SOURCE_LICENSE<br>
+The original license for that project is located in OTHER_LICENSES/SOURCE_LICENSE<br>

 # How to install:
 Download this repo, and extract if neccissary.<br>